zuplo/docs/blog/2022-04-28-dynamic-rate-limiting/index.md

 <YouTubeVideo url="https://www.youtube-nocookie.com/embed/uMm01EDJ9_I" />

 Length: 2 minutes

-TL;DR It's not the bogeyman that's gonna get you.
-It's your customers.

 Before launching any API program you need to think about protection.
 Many API developers don't think they need to worry about rate-limiting because they